HotskyTrotsky/TFB-sub-mod-for-TFG/README.md

 -Removed Wheel suspension

--Made Mechansied suspension only avaible for SPAA and gives -20% defense
+-Made Mechansied suspension only avaible for SPAA

 -Added a new suspension which is a watered down version of the wheel suspensions (Halve the stats) which can be used for everything